BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 # A rapid introduction to Modern CMake

+(You can follos the interactive tutorial at https://rapid-introduction-to-cmake.netlify.app/introduction/ )

 The aim of this tutorial is to provide a rapid introuduction to Modern CMake by a relatively non-trivial example and clarify the meanings of `PUBLIC` and `PRIVATE` keywords which is confusing to the beginners.

 I divided this tutorial into 3 steps and provided 3 labs to test your knowledge.